BertilleT/habitat_mapping/README.md

-# Project: Natural Habitats Mapping with Deep Learning
+# Project: Natural Habitats Mapping in the South of France with Deep Learning

+MVA Master thesis peoject made at Inria Evergreen, Montpellier (FRANCE).

 This documentation is split into three main parts: